whitequark/blog/source/_posts/2011-09-04-fixing-acpi-on-samsung-n250.markdown

 In reality, however, [x86][]-based hardware vendors would supply buggy and incomplete ACPI tables for their systems, and vendor lock-in appears not as the least reason to me.
 Therefore, such systems require numerous nontrivial workarounds, often flawed and undocumented.
 I've attempted to fix the ACPI itself for a particular computer instead.

-The system <u>at the point</u> is a Samsung N250+ netbook.
+The system I have is a Samsung N250+ netbook.
 It has quite good hardware (except for battery-hungry and quirky Broadcom WLAN card which I have replaced with a better one by Atheros), but the ROM BIOS quality is really poor.
 At the moment of release there even was no way of enabling the wireless card on a Linux system; its state could be changed via CMOS Setup, through.
 Now there is a kernel driver, but it uses a fundamentally flawed approach, too (and it has some [usability problems][]).

   [acpi]: http://en.wikipedia.org/wiki/ACPI
   [x86]: http://en.wikipedia.org/wiki/x86